atleastitsanethosman/bike-buddy/README.md

 SO THAT I can plan the appropriate wardrobe/accessories

 # Acceptance Criteria
-GIVEN a bicycle dash board with form inputs
+GIVEN a bicycle dashboard with form inputs
-WHEN I search for an city/area
+WHEN I search for a city/area
 THEN I am presented with information about local obstacles

-GIVEN a bicycle dash board with form inputs
+GIVEN a bicycle dashboard with form inputs
-WHEN I search for an city/area
+WHEN I search for a city/area
 THEN I am presented with information about local thefts

-GIVEN a bicycle dash board with form inputs
+GIVEN a bicycle dashboard with form inputs
-WHEN I search for an city/area
+WHEN I search for a city/area
 THEN that location is added to my search history

 WHEN I click on an area in my search history